When you begin looking at the sources for Halloween, you’re inevitably drawn to Samhain. But the waters of history are truly murky here.

 The long of it: How Samhain was swallowed up by Halloween

 Samhain was an ancient pagan celebration and feast which lasted for days, if not the entire month.
 Most of what happened then we do not know.
 We do know that during this time the ancient peoples engaged in a variety of activities and beliefs, many of which went into the shaping of Halloween.
 One of the key components was the supernatural element, and the connection with the dead.

-Halloween on the other hand, was nothing but the supernatural and the dead, plus candy of course, and even that was connected to those elements.
+While Samhain might have had supernatural elements, Halloween was nothing but the supernatural and the dead, plus candy of course.

 By the time that Halloween took over as the holiday celebrated on the evening of October 31, the jubilant mood of this time of year was darker.
-People no longer welcomed the dead into their homes, they feared them and on this night protected themselves from the supernatural.
+People no longer welcomed the dead into their homes, like in earlier observances.
+They feared them now, and on this night protected themselves from the supernatural.

 Except those who used this date to explore the supernatural, and as any student of horror films can tell you, the witches, warlocks and magicians were the ones you had to fear most.

 Now the most popular Halloween films are comedies.